charzharr/charzharr.github.io/_pages/about.md

 Previously, I received a B.S. in Computer Engineering from the University of California, San Diego (UCSD), specializing in machine learning.
 I have over **8 years of coding experience** from research, creating in-house machine learning libraries, personal projects, and industry positions involving production systems.

-*Currently searching for 2024 fall full-time* 😊
+*Currently searching for full-time* 😊

 News
 ------
+* 2024/07: 💼 Started computer vision and graphics internship at NVIDIA AI Enterprise
+* 2024/06: 📚 1 paper accepted to MICCAI'23
 * 2023/08: 💼 Started AI research scientist co-op at Alibaba DAMO
 * 2023/07: 📚 2 papers accepted to MICCAI'23 workshops (2 orals)
 * 2023/05: 📚 1 paper accepted to MICCAI'23